wiseman-timelord/FileCollect-Py/README.md

 - **Progress Indication**: Provides real-time progress bars for downloads, active and inactive, full-feature bars, for relevantly, single and threaded, downloads.

 ### PREVIEW
-- Main Menu is now working...
+- Main Menu and its options...
 ```

 =======================( FilesCollect )=======================